michaelvdnest-old/msys2-dotfiles/README.md

-# msys2_home
+# msys2-dotfiles
+My dotfiles for msys2.

+## Linking
-The files I've customised in the home directory of msys2

-For the Makefile to link files to your home directory the windows native symlinks has to be activated in the Msys2 start bat file.
+The Makefile symlinks the files in the repo.
+For this to work you have to enable the windows native symlinks in the Msys2 start bat file.